Issuance of Exploratory Licences

 Pursuant to section six of the Regulations, the Licensee must submit all data obtained from the exploratory program to IOGC and the First Nation within 90 days of completing the exploratory work.
 The Licensee must also submit additional data to IOGC, pursuant to section nine of the Regulations, under the timelines specified therein.

 Compensation is payable to the Receiver General for Canada and is to be submitted to IOGC, which collects the funds on behalf of the First Nation.
 A $25 non-refundable administration fee, also payable to the Receiver General for Canada, is charged.
 For matters such as crop damage or fence cuts, moneys are paid directly to the First Nation.

 Compensation must be submitted to IOGC within 90 days of the recording of the program and is payable to the Receiver General for Canada.
 Compensation rates are specified in the Exploratory License.

 Environmental reviews are required for approval for oil and gas projects on First Nation reserve lands.
-Environmental assessments must be submitted by applicants for Exploratory Licenses and are reviewed by IOGC in consultation with the First Nation prior to granting of approval.
+Environmental reviews must be submitted by applicants for Exploratory Licenses and are reviewed by IOGC in consultation with the First Nation prior to granting of approval.

 Reclamation may be required for seismic areas.